alreinson/cv/_includes/index.md

 01/2011 - “Working with a creative agency” – by B. Petit (VT Scan)

-2008/2009 - Graphic design and typography courses at the Estonian Art Academy as a part of the student exchange programme within Estonian Universities
+2008-2009 - Graphic design and typography courses at the Estonian Art Academy as a part of the student exchange programme within Estonian Universities

-### Estonian

-Mother tongue

-### English

-Reading: Fluent

-Speaking: Fluent

-Writing: Fluent

-### German

-Reading: Good

-Speaking: Fair

-Writing: Fair

-### Russian

-Reading: Good

-Speaking: Fair

-Writing: Basic

-### Finnish
+### Languages

-Reading: Good

-Speaking: Basic

-Writing: Fair
+I speak fluent English and Estonian.
+I underand German, Russian and Finnish, however the speaking part still needs a bit of work.

 ###Computer skills: